Boris Spassky: Championship match with Fischer

 Spassky's reign as world champion lasted for three years, as he lost to Fischer of the United States in 1972 in the World Chess Championship 1972, popularly known as the Match of the Century.
 The contest took place in Reykjavík, Iceland, at the height of the Cold War, and consequently was seen as symbolic of the political confrontation between the two superpowers.
 Spassky accommodated many demands by Fischer, including moving the third game into a side room.
-The Fischer vs Spassky World championship was the most widely covered chess match in history, as mainstream media throughout the world covered the match.
+The Fischer vs. Spassky world championship was the most widely covered chess match in history, reported upon by mainstream media throughout the world.
 Secretary of State Henry Kissinger spoke with Fischer urging him to play the match, and chess was at its apex.

 Going into the match, Fischer had never won a game from Spassky in five attempts, losing three.
 In addition, Spassky had secured Geller as his coach, who also had a plus score against Fischer.
 However, Fischer won the title match 12½/8½ (+7−3=11), with one of the three losses by default.

 The match could be divided into halves, the first won convincingly by Fischer, and the second a close battle.
 Before the match, Fischer had defeated Mark Taimanov, Bent Larsen, and Tigran Petrosian, but Spassky maintained his composure and competitiveness.
 It has been suggested that Spassky's preparation was largely bypassed by Fischer, since Spassky and his team wrongly expected Fischer to always play 1. e4 openings as White.

 According to Reshevsky, the match as a whole was disappointing.
 "It was marked by blunders by both players.
 The blunders committed by Spassky were incredible.
 In two games, for example, Spassky overlooked a one-move combination.
 In the first, he was compelled to resign immediately, and, in the other, he threw away all chances for a win.
 Fischer was also not in his best form.
 He made errors in a number of games.
 His play lacked brilliance, but his defense was excellent."